Characterizing Creativity in Data Visualization: Reflections and Future Directions: Discussion

 Another promising direction is designing \textbf{specialized authoring tools for data arts}.
-While the representations discussed in this paper are largely unorthodox, they still lack artistic expression that could be found in the brush of a data or visual artist such as Nadieh Bremer~\cite{bremer2025chart} (\autoref{fig:data_arts}).
+While the representations discussed in the design space are largely unorthodox, they still lack artistic expression that could be found in the brush of a data or visual artist such as Nadieh Bremer~\cite{bremer2025chart} (\autoref{fig:data_arts}).
 One possible reason behind this absence may be that the target users of the tools are mostly data scientists and novice graphics designers, not expert visual artists.
-Future research can overcome this shortcoming by engaging with visual artists to understand their practices and the type of support that could be useful to them.
-Technical works can model artist interaction into digital forms, develop rendering techniques for more realistic depictions, and design tools for artistic expression.
+Future research can overcome this shortcoming by engaging with visual artists to understand their practices and the type of support that could be useful to them (Q6 from Table~\ref{tab:research_questions}).
+Technical works can model artist interaction into digital forms, develop rendering techniques, and design tools for artistic expression.

-\subsection{Evaluating Creativity in Visualization}
+\subsubsection{Evaluating Creativity in Visualization}

 Devising \textbf{new methods for evaluating creativity} is a promising research direction.
 In our analysis, we coded for evaluation strategy in the papers.
-We noticed that evaluation strategies were quite diverse in the corpus, including interview studies (9 out of 58 articles), usability studies (8/58), surveys (8/58), comparative studies (7/58), and technical evaluations without any users (7/58).
+We noticed that evaluation strategies were quite diverse in the corpus, including interview studies (9 out of 63 articles), usability studies (8/63), surveys (8/63), comparative studies (7/63), and technical evaluations without any users (7/63).
 Study types such as free-form study and gallery that could potentially demonstrate the expressivity and creative aspects of the authoring tools are less frequent~\cite{DBLP:conf/beliv/RenLBR18}.
 The absence of standardized evaluation methods suggests a need for clearer guidelines in assessing creative contributions to visualization design.
 We identified a few guidelines from our analysis that can work as seeds for future evaluation criteria:

 \begin{itemize} \item For quantitative studies, utilize metrics (number of unique solutions explored, serendipitous solutions, satisfaction with solutions, etc.) proposed by Scholtz~\cite{DBLP:conf/ieeevast/Scholtz06}.
 Researchers can also consider solutions such as the Torrance Tests of Creative Thinking ~\cite{torrance1966torrance}.